tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 -   `bootstrap`: A bootstrap sample will be drawn for each replicate, where a sample of size equal to the input sample size is drawn (with replacement) from the input sample data.
 -   `permute`: For each replicate, each input value will be randomly reassigned (without replacement) to a new output value in the sample.
--   `simulate`: A value will be sampled from a theoretical distribution with parameters specified in [`hypothesize()`](https://infer.tidymodels.org/reference/hypothesize.html) for each replicate.
+-   `draw`: A value will be sampled from a theoretical distribution with parameters specified in [`hypothesize()`](https://infer.tidymodels.org/reference/hypothesize.html) for each replicate.
 (This option is currently only applicable for testing point estimates.)

 Continuing on with our example above, about the average number of hours worked a week, we might write: